Chef Darin Sehnert

 “Hmm…professional oriented or personal enrichment programs?”
 I enquired of my friend.
 She wasn’t sure so I decided to check it out on the web…lo and behold not only did it appear to be personal enrichment oriented…..well, heck…they were looking for a director!
 Well, time and the holidays got away from me and before I knew it we were into January.

 “You probably screwed up and missed out on a great opportunity” I told myself in a disgusted tone sure to make anyone wince in personal shame.
 Wait…no, it’s still there!
 I sent the resume and before I knew it the ball got to rolling so quickly I was soon saying goodbye to friends, colleagues, and hanging up my chef’s hat with Mickey ears.
-Opening 700 Kitchen Cooking School from the ground up and observing the changes we’ve been through has been an incredible journey.
-The past six years have been a whirlwind that has at times seemed like a dozen years, and at other times like six months.
-The best part however is the opportunity to continue to explore, grow, and share my love of food and cooking with you my friends and readers!
+Opening 700 Kitchen Cooking School from the ground up and observing the changes we went through was an incredible journey.